zendframework/zend-i18n/doc/book/validators.md

 > When using self defined formats, you should omit the regex delimiters and
 > anchors (`'/^'` and  `'$/'`).
 They are attached automatically.
 >
-> You should also be aware that postcode values are always be validated in a
+> You should also be aware that postcode values will always be validated in a
 > strict way.
 This means that they have to be written standalone without
 > additional characters when they are not covered by the format.